jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 They work in different modes, according to the selection buttons on the top of the controller.
 My modes are not always related to the names they bear on the controller :

+The left strip is used in any mode for needle drop (quick navigate) on the preview deck To do a needle drop on the main decks, touch the strip with <kbd>SHIFT</kbd>

 ### <kbd>HOT CUE</kbd> mode: HOTCUES
 8 hot cues available, one per pad.
 The pads will light up when their hotcue is set.
 the colors of the lights will approximate the colors defined for the hot cues.